For more information contact

 Eligibility

-This program serves adults who have been diagnosed with a chemical dependency or addiction disorder and have a history of housing crises.
+This program serves adults who have been diagnosed with a substance use disorder and have a history of housing crises.

 Admission Criteria

-• Have a principle diagnosis of Substance Use Disorder; and
+Have a principal diagnosis of Substance Use Disorder; and

 **Qualifying individuals served by this program may have visitation arrangements and/or joint custody of their child(ren), but may not be the primary caregiver or have physical custody of others while in this program.**